ShorelineCrypto/nengcoin/doc/build-osx.md

 See `doc/readme-qt.rst` for instructions on building NewEnglandcoin-Qt, the graphical user interface.

-Tested on OS X 10.5 through 10.8 on Intel processors only.
+Tested on OS X 10.11  Intel processors only.
 PPC is not supported because it is big-endian.

 All of the commands should be executed in a Terminal application.
 The